 Furthermore, Sherwood has some fluidity in his hips.
 Vertically, he’s a little more stiff, but he has enough movement freedom to roam around and provide a safety blanket.

 Sherwood has a solid athletic skill set, and he compounds it with nice discipline in the short and intermediate ranges.
 Some players pull the trigger too fast and take themselves out of plays.
 Sherwood, however, is very measured and patient with his play style.

 This can detract from his overall pace at times, but he’s long, nimble, and instinctive, and he doesn’t sacrifice his positioning easily.
 He snuffs out wide receiver screens well and can earn tackles for loss with his ability to stay clean and pursue opponents.
 When he does pull the trigger, Sherwood comes downhill with intense urgency.
 Those kinds of players are valuable.

 The extent of Sherwood’s athleticism remains a question.
 His positional designation is at safety for the time being.
 However, at Auburn, he often played in smaller ranges, where his job was to navigate congestion, and not to cover larger areas of the field.
 He wasn’t always required to turn and chase, and his top-end speed didn’t always inspire when he did.

 Sherwood has a great deal of versatility.
 That’s a huge plus.
 However, if Sherwood ultimately makes a switch to linebacker at the next level, he may need to add more weight to his frame.
-He has a solid frame already at 220 pounds, but there were times when he was moved easily when being blocked.
+He has a solid frame already at almost 220 pounds, but there were times when he was moved easily when being blocked.
 His mobility and length allows him to stay in plays as a run defender.
 However, he needs more play strength if the box is where he’ll remain on a regular basis.